bgeta/BetelihemGetachew_MADA-project/README.md

 you can find it under data/raw_data/Botswana.pdf

 Statistical Analysis
-Oridnal Logistic Regression peformed on one variable at a time.
+A binary, 5 fold Logistic Regression performed on all, one and three variable at a time.